The 1,031 st meeting of

 MSSC members will be automatically on the invite list each month.

-Non Members, you must request to attend the MSSC zoom meeting every month Email our Programs chair, Rudy Lopez at programs@mineralsocal.org no later than the Thursday before the scheduled meeting Please include “ZOOM Meeting” in the subject line of your response.
+Non Members, you must request to attend the MSSC zoom meeting every month Email our Speakers chair, Carolyn Seitz at speakers@mineralsocal.org no later than the Thursday before the scheduled meeting Please include “ZOOM Meeting” in the subject line of your response.
 We will send you the meeting link.

 Upcoming Events